The Great Category Cleanup

 Posts >> Categories >> Hover on the title and choose Edit

-Change Category – Bulk Edit
+Change the Category for Multiple Posts using Bulk Edit

-Since my sub-categories will now be top-level categories I’m going to change them in “Categories” first to be top level.
-Follow the steps to rename the category, however skip the renaming and change “Parent” to none.
+Since my sub-categories will now be top-level categories I’m going to change them in “Categories” first to be top-level.
+Follow the steps to rename the category, however, skip the renaming and change “Parent” to none.

 Then you will be ready to re-categorize on the post level.